evanderleng/SDCC/README.md

 ### Logs
-Logs are located in nohup.out
+Logs are located in log.txt as well as nohup.out
 Here is a sample:
 ```Tue Oct 22 15:50:22 ICT 2019 : Round 2227 finished.
 Starting round 2228
 Tue Oct 22 15:50:29 ICT 2019 : Round 2228 finished.
 Starting round 2229